 Are you looking for a particular pigment?
 Do you require larger quantities (25KG)?
 Do not hesitate to contact us; we offer over 900 different pigments….

 WARNING KEEP OUT OF REACH OF CHILDREN.
 Do not swallow or inhale.
 The use of safety glasses and facemask is recommended due to the risk of projection while handling.
 In case of eye contact, flush immediately with water.
 If you have sensitive skin, it is recommended to use gloves while handling.
 Use with adequate ventilation.

 Mineral Pigments: Pigments obtained from natural earth, ochres, and oxides (clay containing ferric oxide), extracted from quarries.
 Good UV resistance, non-toxic.
 Yields soft natural tones.
 Matte and opaque finish.

-Effervescent Earths Pigments: Minerals pigment combined with tartaric acid and calcium carbonate to create an effervescent effect when mixed in water.
-This effervescence optimizes the coloring properties of the pigment and facilitate its dispersion.
+Effervescent Earths Pigments: Mineral pigments combined with tartaric acid and calcium carbonate to create an effervescent effect when mixed in water.
+This effervescence optimizes the coloring properties of the pigment and facilitates its dispersion.
 Extremely good UV resistance.
 Yields soft natural tones.
 Matte and opaque finish.

 Enhanced Pigments: Mineral-based pigments, synthetically recolored.
 Yields bright & trendy colors.

 SP Super Pigments: Blend of pigments (organics or inorganic /minerals) that are easily dispersing and highly concentrated.
 Good UV resistance.
 Very little pigment yields bright & trendy colors.
 Ideal for concrete and lime products.
 (The color of the pigments prior to being dispersed in water is not representative of their true color.)